 For the duration of the pandemic, all food handling, dish-washing, kitchen clean-up, etc. will be done by staff.
 We appreciate the help so many of you have provided in the past, but for now only staff will be permitted in the kitchen area.

-Each guest room on the second floor of the lodge will be restricted to dual occupancy.
+Each guest room will be restricted to dual occupancy.
 If possible, we encourage you to book with your partner, or with a close friend whom you feel comfortable sharing an accommodation space.
 Each guest bedroom has two beds, arranged so that there are about 3 metres between the heads of the beds.

 We are installing heat recovery fans in each of the bedrooms.
 These fans pull and vent air directly to the outside of the building, and will replace the air in each room about once every 40 minutes.